OutroNinja/OutroNinja/README.md

 - Name **Fábio** know as **NINJA**

+- Live in Minas Gerais, Brazil

 - Love **Programming and Editing**

 - Good with **HTML**, **CSS**, **Python Enthusiast** and I do some things in **JavaScript**

+- Have experience with **Photoshop**

 - Understand Portuguese, and English (A little Fluent)